wayneIBM/vpc-on-classic/vpc-user-permissions.md

 ### Inviting a new user to create or manage VPC resources
 {: #inviting-a-new-user-to-create-or-manage-vpc-resources}

-Invite an IBM Cloud user to your account and give them access to `Infrastructure Service` so they can have access to view, create, and update VPC resources.
+Invite an IBM Cloud user to your account and give them access to `VPC Infrastructure` so they can have access to view, create, and update VPC resources.
 This section gives a quick overview of the IAM steps.
 Further information is available through the links in the **Related Links** section near the end of this document.

 Here are the basic steps in IAM needed to invite users to VPC services and resources: